-In addition, MGE said adjusted earnings before interest, tax, depreciation and amortisation (EBTIDA) increased 7.4% year-on-year to $86.7m for the quarter.
+In addition, MGE said adjusted earnings before interest, tax, depreciation and amortisation (EBITDA) increased 7.4% year-on-year to $86.7m for the quarter.

 “Our consolidated adjusted EBITDA of $86.7m reflects our strong performance and ongoing focus on profitability,” MGE chief executive Raymond Pineault said.

-Chief financial officer Carol Anderson added: “These results demonstrate MGE’’ ability to adapt to the ongoing Covid-19 pandemic and reflect the current stabilizing operating environment.
+Chief financial officer Carol Anderson added: “These results demonstrate MGE’s ability to adapt to the ongoing Covid-19 pandemic and reflect the current stabilising operating environment.

 “We have reintroduced some lower margin non-gaming amenities since the prior-year period, and last year also included temporary reductions in labour, marketing and entertainment expenses as well as deferred operating expenses that were necessary to operate within the early phases of the Covid-impacted environment.”

 Publication of the results comes after it was announced last week that Kambi will provide MGE’s PlayFallsview brand with its online sportsbook technology when it launches in Ontario.

 Mohegan will launch a betting and gaming brand in Ontario, named after its Fallsview casino resort.
 The sportsbook for this brand will be provided by Kambi, featuring its ice hockey and bet builder products.